gajim/gajim/README.md

 - gir1.2-networkmanager-1.0 for network lose detection
 - gir1.2-geoclue-2.0 for sharing your location
 - gir1.2-gsound-1.0 for sound on Linux

+#### For Video and Audio Calls

 - gir1.2-farstream-0.2 for video calls
+- gir1.2-gstreamer-1.0 for video and audio calls
+- gir1.2-gst-plugins-base-1.0 for video and audio calls
+- gstreamer1.0-plugins-ugly for video and audio calls
+- gstreamer1.0-libav for video and audio calls
+- gstreamer1.0-gtk3

 ### Compile-time Requirements